 Inferential statistics using business and economics data.
 Principal topics: probability, hypothesis testing, regression and correlation, and time series and forecasting.
+This course is part of the Reeves School of Business Professional Core.

-Prerequisite: MAT 1050 or permission of the instructor, department chair, or school dean
+Prerequisite: MAT 1050 or higher, or permission of the instructor, department chair, or college dean